MarkKoz/brother-chris/README.md

 }
 ```

-* `idServers` - A list of server IDs in which to listen for messages.
+* `server_ids` - A list of server IDs in which to listen for messages.
 * `thumbnail` - A URL to the thumbnail to use in the embed.
 * `words` -